| | |

 knitted rainbow cardigan

-The cardigan features raglan sleeves, this means the sleeve extends in one piece fully to the collar, leaving a diagonal seam from the underarm to the collarbone.
+The cardigan features raglan sleeves, which means the sleeve extends in one piece fully to the collar, leaving a diagonal seam from the underarm to the collarbone.

 Free rainbow cardigan knitting pattern